Beautiful pairs: Introduction

 \section{Introduction}

+In their seminal work \cite{HL}, E. Hrushovski and F. Loeser presented a novel perspective on non-archimedean semi-algebraic geometry, with far-reaching implications for the topology of semi-algebraic subsets of Berkovich analytifications of algebraic varieties.
+Their approach introduces certain spaces of definable types as a model-theoretic counterpart of the analytification of an algebraic variety, which they call its \emph{stable completion}.
+These spaces possess the remarkable property of being a \emph{strict pro-definable set}, i.e., a projective limit of definable sets with surjective transition maps.
+This structural property endows the spaces with a definable structure that is in strong resemblance with familiar definable sets and enables Hrushovski and Loeser to leverage several model-theoretic tools, leading to the aforementioned applications.

+Is there also a model-theoretic analogue of Huber's adic spaces \cite{Adic}?
+More specifically, is there a strict pro-definable structure on such spaces?
+In \cite{cubi-ye}, the first and third authors provided a partial positive answer to this question by showing that the natural candidate for such a space has the structure of a pro-definable set.
+However, the crucial issue of \emph{strict} pro-definability, i.e., the surjectivity of transition maps, proved to be significantly more intricate and remained unresolved.
+Thanks to the formalism presented in this paper, we can now provide a complete positive answer not only for Huber's analytification of an algebraic variety but also for other notable geometric spaces such as the real analytification of semi-algebraic sets as defined in \cite{jell_etal}.
+In other words, our work lays the foundations for a model-theoretic approach to non-archimedean geometry in various contexts.

-The study of pairs of models of a complete first order theory is a long-established topic in model theory.
-Inspired by early results of A. Robinson \cite{Robinson} on pairs of algebraically closed fields, B. Poizat \cite{poizat} introduced the notion of \emph{belles paires} of models of a complete stable theory and extended most of Robinson's results to this context.
-Later, building on work of D. Marker and C. Steinhorn \cite{MS} and A. Pillay \cite{Pillay_def}, Y. Baisalov and Poizat \cite{BaPo98} developed similar ideas for stably embedded pairs of o-minimal structures (i.e., elementary pairs $(N, M)$ for which the trace in $M$ of every $N$-definable set is again $M$-definable).
-In the present paper, we provide a new framework which unifies both the stable and o-minimal settings into a general context of stably embedded pairs of models of a complete theory $T$.
-In order to remain close and in accordance with Poizat's terminology, we call the pairs in question \emph{beautiful pairs}.
+Besides the geometric motivation, the formalism introduced here also holds significant model-theoretic importance.
+Rather than studying spaces of definable types directly, we instead investigate stably embedded pairs of models of a given theory $T$, following the approach outlined in \cite{cubi-ye}.
+The study of pairs of models of a complete theory is a well-established topic in model theory, dating back to early results of A. Robinson \cite{Robinson} on pairs of algebraically closed fields.
+B. Poizat \cite{poizat} later introduced the notion of \emph{belles paires} of models of a complete stable theory and extended Robinson's results to this context.
+Y. Baisalov and Poizat \cite{BaPo98} subsequently built on the work of D. Marker and C. Steinhorn \cite{MS} and A. Pillay \cite{Pillay_def} to develop similar ideas for stably embedded pairs of o-minimal structures, i.e., elementary pairs $(N, M)$ in which the trace in $M$ of every $N$-definable set is again $M$-definable.
+The formalism presented here unifies the stable and o-minimal settings into a more general context of stably embedded pairs of models of a complete theory $T$.
+In keeping with Poizat's terminology, we refer to the pairs under consideration as \emph{beautiful pairs}.